 Tips and Tricks

-- Can you peel your sweet potatoes?
-I prefer not to peel my sweet potatoes.
+- I prefer not to peel my sweet potatoes.
 This is a personal preference.
 If you prefer to peel yours, go for it.
 Simply peel your potatoes and follow the instructions as written.

 - To ensure that your fires cook evenly, cut them into similarly sized pieces and bake them in an even layer (no overlapping).

-- Toss your sweet potatoes in a large bowl or directly on the baking sheet.
+- You can toss your sweet potatoes in a large bowl or directly on the baking sheet.

 - You know your fries are nearly done when they start to change from shiny to matte, spotted with brown spots with a puffed-up texture.
 Be careful, though, as they can quickly change from perfectly crispy to burnt and charred quite quickly.